 - attending seminars/presentations on different aspects of the business

 - participating in case studies or business games

 - attending social or networking events

 - learning about the organisation’s internship and graduate recruitment processes and how to succeed in them.

-One-day events are sometimes held on university campuses; longer ones tend to be based at the employer’s offices.
+One-day events are sometimes held on university campuses or virtually; longer ones tend to be based at the employer’s offices.
 They are not always paid as such; however, expenses such as accommodation tend to be covered.

 With longer insight programmes, students who perform well may be fast-tracked through the initial stages of selection for summer internships, or even offered an internship outright.